AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 A student can have any number of tags (including 0)
 </div>

+* PHONE_NUMBER should only contain numbers, and it should be at least 3 digits long

-* EMAIL should be of the format local-part@domain and adhere to the following constraints:
+* EMAIL should be of the format _local-part@domain_ and adhere to the following constraints:
-  * The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+  * The _local-part_ should only contain alphanumeric characters and the following special characters, excluding the parentheses, (+ _ . -).
   The local-part may not start or end with any special characters.
-  * This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.
+  * This is followed by a '@' and then a _domain_ name.
+The _domain_ name is made up of _domain_ labels separated by periods.

-* The domain name must:
+* The _domain_ name must:
-  * end with a domain label at least 2 characters long
+  * end with a _domain_ label at least 2 characters long
-  * have each domain label start and end with alphanumeric characters
+  * have each _domain_ label start and end with alphanumeric characters
-  * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+  * have each _domain_ label consist of alphanumeric characters, separated only by hyphens, if any.

 Examples:
 * `addstudent n/John Doe p/98765432 e/johnd@example.com sn/birthday boy`